Percina aurora: Distribution and habitat

 This fish can be found in riffles and shallow, fast-moving river water.
 Higher river flows in the spring help to disperse the juveniles.
 Its favored habitat is unknown but its habitat requirements are likely similar to those of P. copelandi.
 This related species feeds on midges and small crustaceans.

 Threats to this species include pollution via runoff of fertilizers, pesticides, oil, and other materials.
 Sediment and silt degrade the habitat.
-Hurricane Katrina impacted the local area, washing pollutants and salt water into the river.
-The release of dioxin into the Pascagoula system has been mitigated, but dioxin embedded in the substrate may be stirred up at times, entering the water.
+Hurricane Katrina affected the local area, washing pollutants and salt water into the river.
+The release of dioxins into the Pascagoula system has been mitigated, but dioxins embedded in the substrate may be stirred up at times, entering the water.
 Riverside urbanization may lead to organic wastes being released into the water.
 Sand and gravel mining occur in the river system and destabilize the substrate.
 Habitat destruction has led to the species' populations being split and isolated, creating a disjunct distribution.
 This split makes it more likely that populations will become extirpated.